winksaville/tools/README.md

 such as binutils, gcc, ninja and qemu.
 This initial set are used to create cross compiling tools.

+The run install.py you need python version >= 3.5.1, to install it you can use python_install.sh which by default install 3.5.1.

 To install the tools run:
 ```
 vendor-install-tools/install.py all